 Examples of category suggestions for “ring” coming from codeascraft.com (the engineering blog of Etsy).

-Etsy platform strength is in the search that enables buyers to find a wide variety of items and in the faceted navigation which might help them find what they’re looking for.
+Etsy’s platform strength is in the search that enables buyers to find a wide variety of items and in the faceted navigation, which might help them find what they’re looking for.

 As technology makes it possible to integrate buyers’ behaviors more and more into the platform, we can expect the process to become more bottom-up over the years.

-One key element of the technology that empowers the Etsy business model is given by its search algorithms improving the discovery capabilities on the platform.
+One key element of the technology that empowers the Etsy business model is its search algorithms, improving the discovery capabilities on the platform.

 As the company highlights: